gabrielmvnog/luizalabs_challenge/README.md

 password: **admin**

-In the Swagger (the documentation site) look for the button "Authorize" in the top left corner, put that credentials and you will be testing the API.
+In the Swagger (the documentation site) look for the button "Authorize" in the top left corner, put that credentials and you will be able to use the API.

 ### Want to test the project?